hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Returns

-`result`: *map* of *strings* to *booleans* - map of account addresses to corresponding boolean values indicating the proposal for each account; if `true`, the proposal is to add a signer.
-If `false`, the proposal is to remove a signer.
+`result`: *map* of *strings* to *booleans* - map of account addresses to corresponding boolean values indicating the proposal for each account (if `true`, the proposal is to add a signer; if `false`, the proposal is to remove a signer.)

 !!! example